MIDL-Conference/midl-website-2023/pages/author-instructions.md

 ## Paper registration

-To be able to upload the PDF of a full or short paper before the submission deadlines, authors have to create a submission on OpenReview with title, abstract and author information a week in advance (paper registration deadline, 8 January 2023).
+To be able to upload the PDF of a full paper before the submission deadlines, authors have to create a submission on OpenReview with title, abstract and author information a week in advance (paper registration deadline, 8 January 2023).

 ## Latex template